Mali War: Battle of Konna and French intervention

-On 15 January, the French defense minister confirmed that the Mali military had still not recaptured Konna from rebel forces, despite earlier claims that they did.
+On 15 January, the French defense minister confirmed that the Mali military had still not recaptured Konna from rebel forces, despite earlier claims.
 Meanwhile, the Royal Canadian Air Force dispatched a C-17 transport plane to Mali in a similar role as those of the British C-17s.
 The Danish Parliament decided to contribute a C-130 transport plane and the Belgian government made the decision to send two C-130s along with one Medical Component Agusta A109 Medevac medical evacuation helicopter along with 80 support personnel to Mali.

 In Aménas hostage crisis

 On 16 January, it was reported that a group of AQIM militants had crossed the border from Mali into Algeria and had captured an Algerian/Statoil/BP-owned natural gas field, In Aménas, near the border with Libya.
 The militants were reported to have killed two foreign nationals and were holding 41 foreign nationals hostage, and a spokesman for the group said that the purpose of the attack was to get revenge on the countries that had intervened in Mali.
 The hostages reportedly included several American, Japanese, British, Romanian, Filipino and Norwegian citizens.
 Algeria was reportedly negotiating with the militants to try and obtain the hostages' release.

-On 19 January 11 militants and 7 hostages were killed in a final assault to end the standoff.
+On 19 January, 11 militants and 7 hostages were killed in a final assault to end the standoff.
 In addition, 16 foreign hostages were freed, including 2 Americans, 2 Germans, and 1 Portuguese.